 Reg.
-2.104Policy for Compliance
+2.104 Policy for Compliance

-It shall be the policy of the Department to provide, on a case-by-case basis, a reasonable time for an existing facility to comply with new or revised water quality based effluent limits.
-Consequently, compliance schedules may be included in NPDES permits at the time of renewal to require compliance with new water quality standards at the earliest practicable time; but not to exceed three years from effective date of permit.
+It shall be the policy of the Arkansas Department of Environmental Quality (hereinafter "Department") to provide, on a case-by-case basis, a reasonable time for an existing facility permittee to comply with new or revised water quality based effluent limits.
+Consequently, compliance schedules may be included in National Pollutant Discharge Elimination System (NPDES) permits at the time of renewal or permit modification initiated by the Department to require compliance with new water quality standards.
+Compliance must occur at the earliest practicable time, but not to exceed three years from effective date of permit, unless the permittee is completing site specific criteria development or is under a plan approved by the Department, in accordance with Regs.
+2.306, 2.308, and the State of Arkansas Continuing Planning Process.